caseyg/awesome/TOPICS.md

 ## nextjs

-*   [MODSetter/SurfSense](https://github.com/MODSetter/SurfSense) - Open Source Alternative to NotebookLM / Perplexity / Glean, connected to external sources such as search engines (Tavily, Linkup), Slack, Linear, Notion, YouTube, GitHub, Discord and more.
+*   [MODSetter/SurfSense](https://github.com/MODSetter/SurfSense) - Open Source Alternative to NotebookLM/Perplexity, connected to external sources such as search engines, Slack, Linear, Jira, Notion, YouTube, GitHub, Discord and more.
+Join our discord: https://discord.gg/ejRNvftDp9

 *   [vercel/ai](https://github.com/vercel/ai) - The AI Toolkit for TypeScript.
 From the creators of Next.js, the AI SDK is a free open-source library for building AI-powered applications and agents